PlatformAwareProgramming/CloudClusters.jl/docs/src/index.md

 Even though _CloudClusters.jl_ currently only supports AWS EC2, it plans to support multiple IaaS cloud providers in the future.

-_CloudClusters.jl_ assumes that the user has properly configured the environment with their credentials to access the services of each provider they intend to use.
+_CloudClusters.jl_ assumes that the user has configured their credentials for the services of their preferred cloud providers in the environment.

 ### The configuration file (_CCconfig.toml_)